build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 ![Image: image.png](images/image_12.png)

-4. Since the datatype of the column `order_id` is keyword, we need to enclose the search in quotes.
+4. Since the datatype of the column `order_id` is keyword, we need to enclose the search in quotes (updated).

 ```sql
 SELECT *